In a Sand County Almanac essay called The Great Gavilan, Aldo Leopold wrote:

 The soundscape is invaluable as a window into ecological and musical literacy.
 This first became obvious to me while I was recording in the equatorial forests of Africa, Latin America, and Asia.
 I was bored with chasing individual species and hearing single-channel monaural playbacks.
 The music producer training in me surfaced and I'd set up a pair of stereo microphones and hunkered down.
 As night fell, I felt enchanted and blessed to be enveloped in a world of 3-D sound.
 A deliverance from the monotonous single-track recordings of older models, the sound was more illuminating and evocative of a place than was any photograph.
 The captured ambiences—rich textures that infused the entire frequency spectrum with elegant structure inclusive of multiple tempi, melodies, and filled with dazzling soloists and choruses, alike—intensified my experience of the habitat through their vibrant nuances generated as points of sound transported through the acoustic space.

 But that realization, alone, was simply not enough.
 We needed to define and measure the broader soundscape in terms that addressed its three fundamental sources to this concept.
 The three terms are: the geophony, the biophony, and the anthrophony.
 The geophony were the first sounds on earth, the natural sounds: wind, water, earth movement, and rain; it is a source of beauty and complexity and deserves to be explored on its own terms.
 The word biophony comes from the Greek prefix bio, which means "life" and the Greek suffix phon, which means "sound."
 Biophony: the sounds of living organisms.
-Anthrophony includes includes all of the sounds we humans produce.
+Anthrophony includes all the sounds of humankind, not the sounds of caves.

 With clear terminology now in hand to describe these phenomena, it was equally important to have the ability to transform the data so that they are readable by other senses.
 One of these tools is a spectrogram - a graphic illustration of sound displaying both time and frequency across the entire spectrum of life.
 This tool clarifies the many ways in which biophonies are organized.
 The detail contained within spectrograms is quantifiable by organization, individual species' expression, and the relationships between them such as time and frequency.
 Initial resistance to and rejection of the concept had been based on the inability, unwillingness, or fundamental lack of curiosity to understand how the data could be used as a means of habitat evaluation across the broad scope of vocal organisms and the numerous disciplines it touched upon.